MattStockton/MattStockton.github.io/_posts/2024-12-12-how-llms-work.markdown

 ---
 layout: single
 title: "How Large Language Models Work at a High Level"
 excerpt: "Large language models predict the next word based on context, trained on massive text datasets.
-3Blue1Brown’s video explains this in under 10 minutes with great visuals.
+3Blue1Brown's video explains this in under 10 minutes with great visuals.
 Understanding these basics helps you use LLMs more effectively — watching the video is a great place to start."
+category: "Getting Started with AI"
+tags: ["how-llms-work", "3blue1brown", "fundamentals", "explainer", "educational"]
 ---

 Recently, I watched a fantastic [3Blue1Brown video](https://www.youtube.com/watch?v=LPZh9BOjkQs) on large language models that does an excellent job of demystifying the technology.
 The video is under 10 minutes and well worth your time.